frankmorgner/vsmartcard/docs/_sources/virtualsmartcard/README.txt

 |vpicc| via :command:`python.exe vicc.py`.
 On all other systems an executable
 script :command:`vicc` is installed using the autotools.

-The |vpicc| option :option:`--help` gives an overview about the command line
+The |vpicc| option `--help` gives an overview about the command line
 switches:

 .. program-output:: vicc --help